kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-c4-nca-textbook-necessary.md

 cta_secondary: "Download Free Chapter"
 ---

 The NCA sells textbooks for each subject.
 They are comprehensive, well-written, and 300–600 pages each.
-Many candidates assume they are required reading.
+Many candidates assume sthey are required reading.
 They are not — and for most candidates, they are actually counterproductive.

 This article explains when you need the textbook, when you do not, and what to use instead.